quantophile/blog/mathsummaries/content/post/c++_in_practice-part-1.md

 #### Fragmentation of the Free-Store.

 Memory fragmentation can arise in programs that frequently dynamically allocate and release memory blocks.
 Each time, the `new` operator is used, it allocates a contiguous block of bytes.
-If you create and destroy many memory blocks of different sizes, it's possible to arrive at a situation in which the allocated memory is interspersed with small blocks of free memory, non of which is large enough to accomodate a new memory allocation request by your program.
-The aggregate of the free memory can be quite largbe, but if all the individual blocks are small (smaller than a current allocation request), the allocation request will fail.
+If you create and destroy many memory blocks of different sizes, it's possible to arrive at a situation in which the allocated memory is interspersed with small blocks of free memory, none of which is large enough to accomodate a new memory allocation request by your program.
+The aggregate of the free memory can be quite large, but if all the individual blocks are small (smaller than a current allocation request), the allocation request will fail.

 ### Golden rule of dynamic memory allocation.